Stone County, Arkansas: Media

 The county newspaper is the Stone County Leader, a weekly published in Mountain View since 1952.
-Former newspapers include the Stone County Democrat and Mountain View Herald (1932-1953).
-Mountain View has also produced several short-lived publications, including the Mountain View News (1905-1906), The Mountain View (1973-1974), and The Ozark Times (1906-1913).
+Former newspapers include the Stone County Democrat and Mountain View Herald (1932–1953).
+Mountain View has also produced several short-lived publications, including the Mountain View News (1905–1906), The Mountain View (1973–1974), and The Ozark Times (1906–1913).

 The Stone County Historical Society has published the Heritage of Stone since 1972.
 Issued twice annually to members and available to the public for individual purchase, the publication covers topics relating to the history and culture of Stone County.

 Government

 The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
 The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
 Representatives are called justices of the peace and are elected from county districts every even-numbered year.
 The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
 The Stone County Quorum Court has nine members.
 Presiding over quorum court meetings is the county judge, who serves as the chief operating officer of the county.
 The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.

+The composition of the Quorum Court following the 2024 elections is 9 Republicans.
+Justices of the Peace (members) of the Quorum Court following the elections are: